Chinatown, Perth

-The official Chinatown of Perth, Western Australia is bounded by Roe Street and James Street in the inner city suburb of Northbridge.
+Chinatown in Northbridge, an inner city suburb of Perth, Western Australia is bounded by Roe Street, Nicks Lane, the businesses facing James Street, and the Roe Street car park.
 Located within Chinatown are 13 restaurants and businesses.
-Many more Asian businesses are found further north around William Street near Brisbane Street, an area known informally for this reason as the "real Chinatown", and throughout both the Perth metropolitan region and the rest of Western Australia.
+However, many more Asian businesses are found further north around William Street near Brisbane Street, an area known informally for this reason as the real Chinatown, and indeed throughout both the Perth metropolitan region and the rest of Western Australia.